Travels Thegither (Expurgated)

 Yeh, “Expurgated” … you’d understand if you saw the “Unexpurgated” version!
-All you have to do is ask!
+(A’ ye hae tae dae is ask!
+Then ah’ll decide if yer up tae it.
+Actually, dinnae buther, ye wouldnae be!)

-James’s Travel Advice: James would tell me before we left for France or Greece or some place, “You need to get a burrd tae travel wi’, somebody to share with, a great way tae travel is wi’ a burrd.
+James’s Travel Advice: James wid tell me afore we left for France or Greece or some exotic place, “You need tae get a burrd tae travel wi’, somebody to share wi’, a great wye tae travel is wi’ a burrd.
 You need a burrd, man!”
-I always thought it would nice but never achieved such a relationship.
+Ah aye thocht guid advice, wad be nice but ne’er achieved sic a relationship.

-Killiecrankie Cottage: A lot of our travels in Scotland were simply from Perth a couple of hours drive north to Pitlochry and on to Killiecrankie (Yes, the Soldier’s Leap is famous there).
-Lynda’s parents kindly allowed us to go often, at least half a dozen times while were were at school and university.
-We loved hiking around the hills and ending up in the Blair Atholl Arms or the Killiecrankie Hotel, always managing to arrive at opening time of 5.00 p.m.
-Here we are among hills and heather.
+Killiecrankie Cottage: A lotto’ wur trevels in Sc’lun were simply frae Perth aboot twa ‘oors drive north tae Pitlochry and oan tae Killiecrankie (Aye, famous furra Soldier’s Leap).
+Lynda’s parents kindly allowed us tae ging often, at least half a dozen times or mair while we were at school an’ university.
+We lo’ed hikin’ aroon’ the hills an’ endin’ up in the Blair Atholl Arms or the Killiecrankie Hotel, aye managin’ tae arrive at openin’ time o’ 5.00 p.m.
+Here we are among hills an’ heather.

 The Man (with Pipe), Ewen, Lynda, John, Maggie, The Writer!
 Ben Vrackie in background.

 In London as teens with James and Lynda … they wanted to go to a strip club.
-I didn’t want to go, being 17 or so and very virtuous, but I was happy for them to do it.
-I said I would do something else, probably walk the streets.
-James turned on the persuasive bit which he could do ad nauseam.
-I gave in.
-The place they chose was a dive, very small, crowded.
-It was terrible!
+No’ me, didnah wannah ging, being 17 or so an’ mair’an a wee bit virtuous, but I was happy for them to do it.
+Ah said ah’d dae summin’ else, prolly walk ra streets around Soho and Piccadilly.
+James turned oan the persuasive bit whilk he could dae … awfy persuasive like.
+I gi’ed in.
+The place they chose was a dive, a wee den, crowded.
+It was fung awfy!
 Men in raincoats in dry weather.
 We stood up the back.
-Afterwards I think James said something like, “Winnae be daein’ that again.”
-I said, “Fung didnae want tae dae it at a’, ya bugga!”
+Afterwards I think James said something like, “Winnae be fung daein’ that again.”
+I said, “Ah fung didnae want tae dae it at a’, ya fukkah!”
+Ahm sure Lynda mustah thocht it was pretty bad tae.
+We went off tae a caff for a cuppatea an’ a sandwich.

-James and I stayed with Polish friends of James’s father, and I recall having to curb our tendency to laugh uncontrollably when the wife kept saying over breakfast, “Eat!
+James and I bided in London wi’ Polish friends of James’s father, and I recall having to curb our tendency to laugh uncontrollably when the wife kept saying over breakfast, “Eat!
 Eat!
 Eat!
-You’re not eating enough!”
-I suppose it was the Polish equivalent to Scottish drinking whisky – “Get it doon ya!”
+You must eat!”
+I suppose it was the Polish equivalent to the Scots custom and saying in drinking whisky – “Get it doon ya!”

-Going to France in May/June 1964 (?)
-So we were about 16, a couple of weeks off school to do mind-expanding travels, amazingly our very academic Perth Academy allowing us to miss classes.
-On the train to London, James proudly produced a weird device, an electric trouser presser to put a crease down the legs of his Levi jeans.
-James loved Levis and wore them seriously pressed back and front like a pair of suit trousers.
-I have no memory of him ever using the electric tongs on our trip because maybe he didn’t have the right plug for French sockets.
-Strange that a few years later he would appear looking like a scarecrow at Edinburgh Royal Hospital, and be upbraided for his appearance by the professor.
-This was the time we stayed with a woman friend of Felix, James’s dad.
-Her name was Lucienne, I forget her surname.
-She was living on her own maybe in her late 30s, ancient to us!
-We would joke she was a former mistress of his dad … James loved outrageous stuff even if it was a bit at his and connections’ expenses.
-We shared a small double bed at the top of the narrow house (three floors?) and each night at light out of course we’d say the likes of, “Keep yer fung hawns tae yersel’ ” and “Nay fung fartin’.”
+Going to France in May/June 1964: So we were aboot 16, a couple o’ weeks aff school to dae mind-expanding travels, amazingly wur awfy academic Perth Academy allowin’ us to miss classes.
+On the train tae London, James proudly produced an eldritch device, an electric breeks presser tae pit a crease doon the legs o’ his awfy stylish Levi jeans.
+James was fair vauntie o’ his Levi’s and wore ’em seriously pressed baith back and front like a pair o’ suit troos.
+Ah huv nae memory of him ever using the electric tongs oan wur trip because maybe he didn’t have the right plug for French sockets.
+Strange that a few years later he would appear looking like a scarecrow at Edinburgh Royal Hospital, an’ be upbraided fur his appearance by the professor.
+This was the visit tae France we bided wi’ a woman freen’ o’ Felix, James’s dad.
+Her name was Lucienne, ah forget her surname.
+She was bidin’ oan her ain maybe in her late 30s, ancient to us!
+We wad joke she was a former mistress o’ his dad … James loved outrageous stuff even if it was a wee bit at his and connections’ expenses.
+We shared a small double bed at the tap o’ the narrow hoose (three floors) and each night at licht oot of course we’d say the likes of, “Keep yer fung hawns tae yersel’ ” and “Nay fung fartin’.”
+We wad joke we wur fraternal farters!

-Lucienne made us a special lunch one time, onion soup French style.
-There was grated melted cheese in it with the result that it came up to our mouths in long strands.
-We thought this was the funniest thing and went into uncontrolled giggles.
-Fortunately Lucienne thought it was amusing, too.
+Lucienne made us a special lunch yin time, onion soup French style.
+There was grated melted cheese in it with the result that it came up tae wur mooths in long strands.
+We thought this was the funniest thing since haggis, and went into uncontrolled giggles.
+Fortunately, Lucienne thought it was amusing, too.
 We blamed the fortified wine she gave us with the meal!
-I remember her great coffee, made in one of those Italian jugs, first time for me to see one.
+I remember her great coffee, made in one of those Italian jugs, first time fur me tae hae a gander o’ yin.

 We also visited several times other family friends of James’s dad.
 They had three of a family, two sons and a daughter.
-It was the beautiful Irène we were mainly interested in although we were impressed by the elder son, Henri Witkowski who was a concert pianist at the ripe old age of 26 or so.
+It was the beautiful Irène we were mainly interested in – a snod bit lassie! – although we were impressed by the elder son, Henri Witkowski who was a concert pianist at the ripe old age of 26 or so.
 His teacher had been a student of Paderewski who in turn was a student of Chopin, so we were fairly conscious of being in the presence of very close-to-greatness when Henri sat down at the upright piano in his parents’ modest coal-mining home in Marles-les-Mines in north-west France.
 We often joked later how he had sat perfectly, stretched his fingers and announced, “Une petite étude de Chopin.”
-If that was something of an ear-opener for us young lads, there was also an eye-opener when Irène was going to sit one of her Baccalauréat exams at school one morning.
-Before leaving home, there was a ritual opening of a bottle of champagne to wish her well.
+If that was something of an ear-opener for us young lads, there was also an eye-opener when Irène was going to sit one of her Baccalauréat exams at school ae mornin’.
+Before leaving home, there was a ritual opening of a bottle of champagne to wish her guid luck.

 In return for our school allowing us to go to France for a couple of weeks during term time, I wrote a piece about it for our English teacher.
-He read it out to the class, I guess as a way of broadening their horizons.
-I can’t think that it was because it was brilliantly written.
-James didn’t care much for that kind of public sounding off, as he thought of it, not caring much for the limelight himself.
-I didn’t mind, it was a way of sharing about our “holiday”, apart from which it was a chance to show some writing skills on real live experiences.
+He read it out to the class, I guess as a wye of broadening their horizons.
+Ah cannae think that it was because it was sae weel written.
+James didn’t care much for that kinna’ public sounding off, as he thought of it, no’ muckle time for the limelight hissel’.
+Ah didna’ mind, it was a way of sharing about our travels, aside frae which it was a chance to show some writing skills on real live experiences.

 Irène and Henri outside their home in Béthune, NW France, 1964